for ARM systems, set ARCH to: `arm64`, `armv6` or `armv7`

 Conclusion

 Following the steps outlined in this article, you should now have a working Nginx Ingress controller and AWS Classic Load Balancer set up for your Kubernetes cluster.
-This setup will allow you to easily route external traffic to multiple services within your cluster, while also providing high availability and scalability for your applications.
-However, it’s worth noting that this is just one way to set up a load balancer, and different situations may call for different solutions.
-But the concept, the process, and the tools are the same and can be used in other setups as well.
+This setup will allow you to easily route external traffic to multiple services within your cluster while providing high availability and scalability for your applications.
+However, it’s worth noting that this is just one way to set up a load balancer, and different situations may call for various solutions.
+However, the concept, the process, and the tools are the same and can be used in other setups.